rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 - Executors send the results of their computations back to the driver.
 - The driver program consolidates these results and performs any final actions required.

+1. User submits a Spark application.

+2. Driver process starts and sets up the SparkContext.
+3. The SparkContext connects to the cluster manager to negotiate resources.
+4. The cluster manager launches executors on worker nodes.
+5. Executors register with the driver.
+6. Driver creates a logical plan (DAG) and converts it into a physical plan (tasks).
+7. Tasks are sent to executors by the driver.
+8. Executors execute tasks, process data, and store intermediate results.
+9. Executors return results to the driver.
+10. Driver compiles the results and completes the job.

 ---

 SparkContext: was the primary entry point for interacting with spark, represent the connection to the spark cluster and was responsible for co-ordinating task execution.